 The idea is that you show students the structure of a paragraph and an essay, then get the students to identify similar parts in the sample student paragraphs and essays.

 Reading these samples gives students an idea of the standards for the assignment by illustrating some good student writing.
-There are questions to help you to do this and to assign these questions and the reading of some of these paragraphs and essays as homework.
+There are questions to help you to do this.
+Assign the questions and the reading of these paragraphs and essays as homework.
+Go over the correct answers in the following class.